imagingbook/imagingbook-maven-demo-project/README.md

 The project uses MAVEN for dependency management and is preconfigured for Eclipse.
 This repository provides Java source code supplementing the **[Digital Image Processing](https://imagingbook.com)** books by **W. Burger & M. J. Burge**.

-This project contains the **Java sources** for two ImageJ plugins:
+This project contains the **Java sources** for two ImageJ demo plugins:
-* a plugin for testing the `imagingbook` installation and
+1. a plugin for testing the `imagingbook` installation,
-* a plugin that implements the Canny edge detector on color and grayscale images.
+2. a plugin that implements the Canny edge detector on color and grayscale images.

 In addition, the project imports the plugins package `imagingbook_plugins_tools` as a Maven dependency (specified in `pom.xml`).